Biden says sanctions against Russia are proportionate response: 'Now is the time to de-escalate' - KION546

 Biden says sanctions against Russia are proportionate response: ‘Now is the time to de-escalate’

-President Joe Biden said Thursday that the sanctions he announced on Russia are a proportionate response to cyber-attacks against the US and interference in two different presidential elections, and said, “Now is the time to de-escalate”
+President Joe Biden said Thursday that the newly announced sanctions against Russia are a proportionate response to cyberattacks against the US and interference in two presidential elections, but also emphasized that “now is the time to de-escalate” tensions with the country.

-In short remarks at the White House, Biden said he told Russian President Vladimir Putin in a call earlier in the week that he could have gone further with the measures.
+Biden said during remarks at the White House that he told Russian President Vladimir Putin in a call earlier in the week that he could have gone further with the measures.
 While he wanted to avoid escalating tensions, Biden made clear that he will not hesitate to take further action in the future.

 “We cannot allow a foreign power to interfere in our democratic process with impunity,” Biden said.